fortunejuggle/src/docs/lpic2.212.1.md

 addresses and networks to names.
 Please look at the man pages for more interesting options.

+## IPv6

+Even though IPv6 addresses are not likely to run out in the foreseeable future, the need for allocating private addresses has been recognized.
+RFC4193 describes address block fc00::/7, which is the approximate counterpart of the IPv4 private addresses.

+In addition to private IP addresses, IPv6 re-introduces the concept of link-local addresses, valid only for communications within the network segment (link) or the broadcast domain that the host is connected to.
+Routers do not forward packets with link-local addresses, because they are not guaranteed to be unique outside their network segment.
+In IPv4, the network range 169.254.0.0/16 was reserved for interfaces to allocate an IP address to themselves automatically.
+In practice, finding an IP address in this range on an interface generally means that DHCP allocation has failed, as link-local addressing is not generally used in IPv4 networks.

+In IPv6 networks, interfaces *always* allocate a link-local address.
+Link-local IPv6 addresses have a prefix of fe80::/10 and a 64-bit suffix which can be computed and managed by the host itself without requiring additional networking components.
+IPv6 hosts can verify the uniqueness of their link-local addresses through a neighbor discovery process, which reaches out to the local network over `ICMPv6` in order to verify that the address is not already in use.

+Once a link-local address has been established, the IPv6 host attempts to determine if an IPv6-capable router is available through the use of a router solicitation message.
+If an IPv6 router is available it will respond with a router advertisement, which includes network configuration information such as a network prefix that is used for automatic address configuration using SLAAC or whether the host should obtain additional configuration information from a DHCPv6 server.

+Therefore, IPv6 interfaces usually have more than one address.
+Interfaces configured for IPv6 use part of their MAC address.

+### IPv6 Security

+Your network is, most likely, dual-stack and not IPv4-only.
+Therefore, regardless of whether your network has global IPv6 connectivity or not, most nodes on your network probably support IPv6.
+This means that nodes in your network may already employ IPv6 for local traffic, and they might also inadvertently employ IPv6 for non-local traffic if an attacker enables global IPv6 connectivity on your network.
+IPv6 might also lead to VPN traffic leakages if VPN implementations without appropriate IPv6 support are employed.

+As a result, even networks that are meant to be IPv4-only should enforce IPv6 security controls – if only to make sure that the network really supports only IPv4 (and not IPv6).
+These controls may range from mitigating attacks against automatic configuration and address resolution mechanisms, to enforcing IPv6 ACLs or blocking IPv6 traffic altogether at Layer 2.
+And luckily we have `ipv6tables`

 ##  ip6tables

 Ip6tables is the ipv6 equivalent of iptables.
 The syntax is identical to its ipv4 counterpart, except for the use of 128-bit addresses instead of 32-bit addresses.

+**Examples**

+allow loopback interface:

+        ip6tables -A INPUT -i lo -j ACCEPT ip6tables -A OUTPUT -o lo -j ACCEPT

+allow connections initiated from the host:

+        ip6tables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

+allow connections from SSH clients:

+        ipv6tables -A INPUT -s <your address block>::/64 -m state --state NEW -m tcp -p tcp --dport 22 -j ACCEPT

+The Rule below is suitable for a DHCPv6 client:

+        ip6tables -A INPUT -m conntrack --ctstate NEW -m udp -p udp --dport 546 -d fe80::/64 -j ACCEPT

+drop all other incomming traffic:

+        ip6tables -P INPUT DROP
+        ip6tables -P OUTPUT DROP
+        ip6tables -P FORWARD DROP

+**The essential rules will depend on the network**

+If your system acts as a router then you need to enable ipv6 forwarding:

+    ###############################################################################
+    # ENABLE FORWARDING IPv6
+    ###############################################################################
+    echo 1 > /proc/sys/net/ipv6/conf/all/forwarding
+    # or even better to make it persistent
+    echo "net.ipv6.conf.all.forwarding = 1" >> /etc/sysctl.conf

+and then you also need some `ip6tables` rules:

 The following example allows ICMPv6:

         ip6tables -A INPUT -p icmpv6 -j ACCEPT ip6tables -A OUTPUT -p icmpv6 -j ACCEPT

+  **Note**
+    Allowing icmpv6 completly is not secure e.g icmpv6 137.

+Allow traffic from your internal hosts to the outside world:

+        ip6tables -A FORWARD -s <your address block>::/64 -j ACCEPT

 Iptables and ip6tables may be used simultanously.
 Refer to the